-All information contained in the Project Proposal and Supporting Documentation is confidential until grant awards are announced.
+All information contained in the Project Proposal and supporting documentation is confidential until grant awards are announced.

-The State reserves the right to reject an applicant who is in violation of law or policy at any other public agency.
-Potential violations include, but are not limited to, being in default of performance requirements in other contracts or grant agreements issued by the State, being engaged in or suspected of criminal conduct that could poorly reflect on or bring discredit to the State, or failing to have all required licenses necessary to carry out the project.
+The State reserves the right to reject a Project Proposal from an applicant who is in violation of law or policy at any other public agency.
+Potential violations include, but are not limited to, being in default of performance requirements in other contracts or grant agreements issued by the State, being engaged in or suspected of criminal conduct that could poorly reflect on or bring discredit to the State or failing to have all required licenses necessary to carry out the project.

-The State further reserves the right to reject any applicant who has a history of performance issues with past grants or other agreements with any public entity.
+The State further reserves the right to reject any Project Proposal from an applicant who has a poor performance history with past grants or other agreements with any public entity.